Children’s House including Kindergarten

 The afternoon Kindergarten period also offers regular activities that encourage learning outside the classroom.

-• Book Buddies: bi-monthly - a mentoring experience with the Elementary II students.
+Bi-Monthly Book Buddies: a mentoring experience with the Elementary II students.

 Finally, our Kindergarten program encompasses the whole day, entails Montessori as well as project-based work, and addresses social and academic development.
-Most importantly, children learn to work peacefully together as a community and to respect and care for their social and physical environments.
+Most importantly, children learn to work peacefully together as a community and to respect and care for their social and physical environment.